 Yeah, there’s a reason you don’t.
 All failures.
 Only a handful of 1990s internet startups actually turned into enormous long-term winners, like Amazon.

-Only a handful will succeed – but those that do, will generate Amazon-like returns.
+Only a handful will succeed – but those that do will generate Amazon-like returns.

 Unfortunately, most people don’t have time to spend countless hours researching arcane subjects that might lead to potentially profitable investments.
 That’s what we’re here for: to help you identify the right investments in the EV megatrend.

-In our flagship investment research advisory Innovation Investor, we have scoured through the entire EV market, analyzed nearly every company in this space, and identified the best investment opportunities to capitalize on the enormous shift toward electric vehicles.
+We have scoured through the entire EV market, analyzed nearly every company in this space, and identified the best investment opportunities to capitalize on the enormous shift toward electric vehicles.

 On the date of publication, Luke Lango did not have (either directly or indirectly) any positions in the securities mentioned in this article.